-This cake reminds me of the moist, simple cakes my step-grandmother used to make for my grandfather.
-He liked to have dessert with "dinner" or what I now call lunch.
-His midday meal that she packed for him to take to work would include a square of unfrosted cake wrapped in wax paper.
+This cake reminds me of the moist, simple cakes my grandmother used to make for my grandfather.
+His midday meal that she packed for him to take to work would include a piece of unfrosted cake wrapped in wax paper.
 This cake is moist and sweet and has a beautiful crumb.
 It's adapted from Joy of Cooking. —Can I have a bite?

 Preheat oven to 350.
 Grease an 8" x 8" square or a 9" round pan.
 I like to use a glass or ceramic pan.

 Combine wet ingredients in a small bowl or large measuring cup.
 Add wet ingredients to the dry ingredients and stir until smooth.

 Pour batter into prepared pan and bake until a toothpick comes out clean, about 30 to 35 minutes.
 Let cool in the pan.
 I usually serve directly from the pan, since it's a snack cake, but if you want to serve it on a plate, run a knife around the edge of the pan before removing.
 The cake should be eaten within a day or two of when it's made and should be stored in the fridge in warm weather.